roneyrao/react-scaffold-dashboard/README.md

 # react-scaffold-dashboard

-POC for a react scaffold of dashboard-style projects, with plug-and-play modules.
+POC for a react scaffold of dashboard-esque projects, with modules organized in a plug-and-play manner.

 [Online Demo](https://roneyrao.github.io/react-scaffold-dashboard)